 Fernando Garcia, consumer director at HPI, said: “Research has already shown that over a third of motorists had not heard of the Euro Emission Standard classification system, while two-thirds of those who had were unsure what category their vehicle fitted in.

-“With only four months to go before the changes first come into effect in London, the changes around vehicle emissions could give motorists a real headache and leave them out of pocket.
+“The changes around vehicle emissions could give motorists a real headache and leave them out of pocket.

 “Our online check is completely free and allows motorists to check the emissions standard of their vehicle and potentially avoid a fine.”